 - Actual score: This is the actual average response for each question for each group.

-- Delta: This is the difference in scores for each group from the team average.
+- Delta: This is the score difference for each group from the team average.

 From here, you can continue to apply filters to cut your data even further to help find the specific area of improvement.
 For example, if you find that a department is scoring lower on average than the other departments in your org, you can continue to cut the data deeper by grouping by Manager to see if a specific team is having trouble.